The Scala survey 2022 is here and reveals some interesting facts about Scala 2 and Scala 3. Learn how Scala is used and more.

 In the survey, we asked respondents to select up to 3 aspects of working in Scala that they would like to see improved.
 The most important one was the Compile and build speed.
 The next two that follow are tooling and memory usage.
 It’s exciting to see Scala Native with 20% of respondents voting for it – especially given its current rapid development.

 The most popular languages used by the respondents besides Scala are Java, Python, and JavaScript.
-Given that interop with Java and JavaScript is already here, it may be interesting to see some work done in the area of working with Scala and Python.
+Given that Interop with Java and JavaScript is already here, it may be interesting to see some work done in the area of working with Scala and Python.

 The respondents mostly use Scala for web applications, data processing, and writing libraries and frameworks.
 They work primarily in projects with 10k to 100k lines (40.8%) of code and corporations with 101 to 1000 employees (33.2%).
 Most respondents are based in the United States, the United Kingdom, and Poland.